hkhasib/medical-appointment-system-javafx/README.md

 <li>After building and running this app, you will be asked to input DB credentails</li>
 <li>After that, You will have option to create accounts for central admin.</li>
 <li>When all the configurations are done, you can add other users like doctors, patients, front-desks by signing into the Central Admin account.</li>

+Note: You can delete the dbConfig.properties from the project folder safely before running it for the first-time.
+However, After configuring, If you run it, you will lose your database configuration.
+So, You will have to configure/give the credentails again after next initial run.